garcia-patricia/php-shenanigans/README.md

 ### Things I would like to accomplish:

-* Using PDO and mysqli
+* ~~Using PDO~~ and mysqli.  mysqli was used.
+PDO in a different/smaller project.
-* Have pagination (Before/Next/Current) on a page
+* ~~Have pagination (Before/Next/Current) on a page~~ Will attempt in a smaller project.
-* Pass ID/Project name through header
+* ~~Pass ID/Project name through header~~ Projects loop through array and lightbox reflects what image/link was clicked.